Learn to market your art & or blog in a way that leads to sustainable growth and sales with these helpful marketing tips.

 - SEO is important, theme optimization, headlines, content, keywords, consistency, etc.

 - I wrote an article on how to create a portfolio for free.
 It takes some setting up, but the setup that I describe is the one I use to host this site for free.
+I run this site serverless and manage it with a headless CMS, which cuts out security issues and speeds up performance.
 I only use tools that have free tiers, not free trials (I am a college student haha).